|

 Rendering

-The process of creating life-like images on a screen using mathematical models and formulas to add shading, color, and lamination to a 2D or 3D wireframe.
+The process of creating life-like images on a screen using mathematical models and formulas to add shading, color, and lamination to

 Rendering Engine

-"Rendering Engine" generically applies to the part of the graphics engine that draws 3D primitives, usually triangles or other simple polygons.
-In most implementations, the rendering engine is responsible for interpolation of edges and "filling in" the triangle.
+or other simple polygons.
+In most implementations, the rendering engine is responsible for interpolation of edges and "filling

 Scissors Clip